JAlcocerT/Docker/Web/SSGs/Readme.md

-Use any of this SSG's to generate content.
+Use any of these SSG's to generate content.

 ## Publish SSG Content